ysig/GraKeL/doc/kernels/vertex_histogram.rst

 The complexity of the vertex histogram kernel is linear in the number of vertices of the graphs.

-An implementation of that kernel can be found below:
+An implementation of that kernel can be found below

 .. currentmodule:: grakel